RobFairclough/tryhackme/webappsec101/notes.md

 ### Logic flaw: try to get an item for free
-options for a logic attack - set our own price? reduce price of item? discount codes? hint tells us to use discount codes so let's try that first
+options for a logic attack - set our own price? reduce price of item? discount codes? hint tells us to use discount codes so let's try that first After the dirbuster scan, came across the /calendar route, which on a few days showed a discount code:
+SUPERYOU21
+going to the checkout and using this code we find that we can just add it again and again. as a result, we can just spam the http request for adding that coupon.
+After a certain number the request was 'blocked' maybe ddos protection?
+So we've not got it free, but down to 0.4639... down from 15